 Just south of the Adler Planetarium is a 120-acre peninsula jutting into Lake Michigan.
 This island that's not quite an island is dedicated to all things nature, with gorgeous walkways and stunning views of the Chicago skyline among its most notable features.

 Head to the Pilsen, a diverse Mexican-American community, to view the Pilsen Murals.
-The colorful, larger-than-life murals first attracted at audience In 1976.
-Since then, the murals continue to transform depicting everything from politics to society.
+The colorful, larger-than-life murals first attracted an audience In 1976.
+Since then, the murals have continued to transform.
+Depicting everything from politics to society.

-As far as unique things to do in Chicago, visiting its cemeteries is certainly one that's not only unique but a bit atypical.
-But, visitors do find Chicago's cemeteries fascinating thanks to their impressive tombstones, landscaping and historic significance.
+As far as unique things to do in Chicago, visiting its cemeteries is undoubtedly one that's not only unique but a bit atypical.
+But, visitors do find Chicago's cemeteries fascinating thanks to their impressive tombstones, landscaping, and historical significance.
 The two most famous cemeteries in Chicago include Graceland and Rosehill.

 To experience marvelous views of the downtown Chicago skyline without the crowds, visit Promontory Point.
 This man-made peninsula juts out into Lake Michigan, providing the perfect perspective on the city.
 Designed by famous Chicago architect Daniel H. Burnham, it's a natural retreat ideal for leisure time.